Society of Information Risk Analysts

 Jay Jacobs: Focused on Behavioral Economics this book gives a glimpse into the motivations of people and the rationale, biases and fallacies that influence the decision process.

-Misconceptions of Risk Aven, Terje
+Misconceptions of Risk by Terje Aven

-Jay Jacobs: I lovedthis book.
+Jay Jacobs: I loved this book.
 Really put risk into context by looking at how it has been perceived throughout time.
 Plus this was were I first read about Pascal and others hanging out in Paris discussing Mathematics and the probability.
 The section on the birth of Lloyd's of London was incredibly intriguing and too short in my opinion.
 Just think of how many "medium risk" ships were over-insured in Lloyd's coffee shop.

-The Psychology of Riskbook Breakwell, Glynis M.
+The Psychology of Risk by Glynis M. Breakwell

 Ron Woerner: I quickly scanned it at a local library and it appears to be a nice resource on how we think about risk.
 From the book description, "Risk surrounds and envelopes us.
 Without understanding it, we risk everything and without capitalizing on it, we gain nothing.
 This accessible new book from Glynis M. Breakwell comprehensively explores the psychology of risk, examining how individuals think, feel and act, as well as considering the institutional and societal assessments, rhetorics and reactions about risk.
 Featuring chapters on all the major issues in the psychology of risk including risk assessment, hazard perception, decision-making, risk and crisis management, risk and emotion, risk communication, safety cultures, the social amplification and social representation of risk and mechanisms for changing risk responses"